B1tl0rd/docker-dcm4chee/README.md

     docker run -p 8080:8080 -p 11112:11112 -p 3306:3306 --name="pacs" dcm4chee

 Note that three ports must be mapped.
 Port 8080 is used by the DCM4CHEE web UI, while port 11112 is the DICOM port through which PACS workstations can perform DICOM network actions such as searching the archive, and downloading and uploading medical images.
-Port 3306 is exposed in order to access the MySQL DB through MySQLWorkbench.
+Port 3306 is optional, and exposed in order to access the MySQL DB through (e.g.) MySQLWorkbench.

 For convenience, shell scripts for the above actions are provided: `build.bash` to build the image, and `run.sh` to run a container based on the image.

+## Dependencies

+This image has been successfully built based on Ubuntu 14.04 and Debian Wheezy.

+Java 6=>7 seems to work (web3 and arr UI start correctly) but there are some exceptions from JBoss.

 ## Managing the server